 - Startle response (in mice) - Fear conditioning test:

 An involuntary reaction to a sudden unexpected stimulus (especially a loud sound); involves flexion of most skeletal muscles and a variety of visceral reactions.
 Startle is often related to fear and anxiety and such is often use for fear conditioning tests.

 - Energy Spenditure (in mice and rats):

-Based on the energy picked up by the LABORAS force transducers, the energy spenditure of the animal is calculated using the forces of all movements of the animal, including fine movements of any body part of the animal.
+Based on the energy picked up by the LABORAS force transducers, the kinetic energy spenditure of the animal is calculated using the forces of all movements of the animal, including fine movements of any body part of the animal.

 Special Cages and Models

 - Light Dark Cage (for mice and rats):